 Oil on wood

 This is a mythic American history told from the point of view of those who have been silenced.
 Included are the voices of humans, plants, and animals, communicated through waterways, bird migrations, prairie dog tunnels, and underground mycelial networks.
 Nineteenth century nature writers and landscape painters were concerned with celebrating beauty and conveying the sublime.
-Today we’re more interested in natural processes and humanity’s relationship with nature.
+Today we’re more interested in exploring natural processes and assessing humanity’s relationship with nature.